 BCMA - The Shared RPC Broker uses TCP/IP to communicate with the VistA server.
 It requires a minimum of 10 Mbps (Megabits per second) throughput on the network connection.
 VistA electronic mail is used to send notifications to a site-defined mail group.

 The Shared RPC Broker patch XWB*1.1*29 must be installed prior to running BCMA.
 The Shared RPC Broker supports communication between BCMA and the BcmaOrderCom.DLL which is used by the CPRS Med Order Button.
-The Shared RPC Broker installation can be found on the RPC Broker Archive page http://vista.med.va.gov/broker/archive.asp.
+The Shared RPC Broker installation can be found on the RPC Broker Archive page REDACTED.

-The installation is found in the following link: http://vista.med.va.gov/broker/archive/internal/v_1_1-patch-29/xwb1_1p29pg.exe.
+The installation is found in the following link: REDACTED.

-The Shared RPC Broker Installation Guide is found in the following link: http://vista.med.va.gov/broker/archive/v_1_1-patch-29/XWB1_1P29IG.txt.
+The Shared RPC Broker Installation Guide is found in the following link: REDACTED.

 User Characteristics